Fact Sheet 555

 Nutrient therapies have been studied for PN caused by diabetes:

 - B vitamins.
-Several B vitamins are useful in treating diabetic neuropathy.
+Several B vitamins may be useful in treating diabetic neuropathy.
 These include biotin, choline, inositol, and thiamine.
 They appear to improve nerve function.

 - Alpha-lipoic acid may help protect nerves from inflammation.

-- Gamma linolenic acid, found in evening primrose oil, has reversed nerve damage in some diabetics.
+- Gamma linolenic acid, found in evening primrose oil, has been reported to reverse nerve damage in some diabetics.

 More information on PN is available from The Neuropathy Association at http://www.neuropathy.org and in the book Numb Toes and Aching Soles: Coping with Peripheral Neuropathy, by John A. Senneff.